 Report to ExMC

-The assessors shall submit to the ExMC, with a copy to the representatives of the candidate certification body, a confidential report containing their findings and recommendations, taking into account the declaration submitted together with the application.
+The assessors shall submit to the IECEx Secretariat for initial review and then to ExMC, with a copy to the representatives of the candidate certification body, a confidential report containing their findings and recommendations, taking into account the declaration submitted together with the application.
 The candidate may attend an ExMC meeting or submit written comments in order to respond to enquiries regarding its application.

 Acceptance